Table of Contents

 - Functio laesa (loss of function).

 The first four signs were described by Celsus while the fifth one was added later by Virchow.

 In case of an acute inflammatory response, various natural anti-inflammatory factors are released.
 These include cytokines, protease inhibitors, antioxidant enzymes, lipoxins, glucocorticoids, kinases, phosphatases and transcriptional factors.

-This inflammatory process involves the lymphocytes, plasma cells, and macrophage infiltration.
+This inflammatory process involves lymphocytes, plasma cells and macrophage infiltration.
 These inflammatory cells lead to tissue destruction.
 Resolution of the inflammation takes place by angiogenesis and fibrosis.

 Chronic inflammation, if unresolved, is a central component of various chronic conditions such as autoimmune diseases as well as neurodegenerative diseases.
 Examples include tuberculosis, silicosis, rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, Alzheimer’s disease and cancer.